infor-cloud/xtendm3/docs/documentation/api-specification/message-api.md

   }

   public void main() {
-    interactive.showOkDialog(message.getMessage("XC00001",[]));  // when the message files don't use param. it is necessary to leve an empty list inside getMessage
+    interactive.showOkDialog(message.getMessage("XC00001",[]));  // when the message files don't use parameters it is necessary to leve an empty list inside getMessage
   }
 }
 ```